-Our goal in designing questions in these two categories was to compare students' actual norms versus perceived normative beliefs and behaviors regarding the importance of consent before sexual intimacy and their willingness to intervene against behaviors that could lead to sexual assault.
+Our goal in designing questions in these 2 categories was to compare students' actual norms versus perceived normative beliefs and behaviors regarding the importance of consent before sexual intimacy and their willingness to intervene against behaviors that could lead to sexual assault.
 Such question pairing is the essential cornerstone of social norms research.
-We developed three-part questions for each of the six items, which we used to compare differences between male and female students' actual beliefs and behaviors and their perceptions of peer norms.
-We instructed participants to give three responses for each item from the following three perspectives: (1) you personally, (2) the average male WWU student, and (3) the average female WWU student.
-For each of the resulting 18 items, we provided five response options on a Likert-like scale ("Never," "Rarely," "Sometimes," "Most of the Time," "Always"), scored from 0 to 4 respectively, corresponding to importance of consent in sexual activity and higher levels of willingness to intervene in sexual assault.
+We developed three-part questions for each of the 6 items and used them to compare differences between male and female students' actual beliefs and behaviors and their perceptions of peer norms.
+We instructed participants to give 3 responses for each item from the following perspectives: (1) you personally, (2) the average male WWU student, and (3) the average female WWU student.
+For each of the resulting 18 items, we provided 5 response options never, rarely, sometimes, most of the time, always-that we scored on a scale from 0 to 4, respectively, corresponding to importance of consent in sexual activity and higher levels of willingness to intervene in sexual assault.